 Too long, too short, angry-sounding, unclear, full of grammar errors—the mistakes come in all forms.

 It’s especially bad to get a bad email from your supplier or a salesperson.
-In fact, if it was a from a salesperson, it would most likely never even get a response from you.
+In fact, if it was a from a salesperson, you would most likely never even respond.

 Review Your Team’s Emails Before They Send Them Out

 Here’s a simple way to coach team members or clients who need help writing better emails.

 Using our free Gmail Label Sharing Chrome extension, you can easily review draft emails from your team.
 This process works:

 - Before the emails are sent to customers or sales prospects.